mscharley/mscharley.github.io/_posts/2012-03-19-debugging-application-interactions-with-socat.markdown

 > *-- [socat manpage][man socat]*

 In other words, socat sits in the middle of two different sources of IPC and passes data between them.
-I use the term IPC, because `socat` understands so many different formats that it is a little rediculous.
+I use the term IPC because `socat` understands so many different formats that it is a little rediculous.
 It can process and translate between the following formats (not even close to comprehensive):